 Iris nevi and melanomas are the most common primary tumors of the iris, with an incidence ranging from 50-70% of all iris tumors; of these, 10-24% may be melanomas.
 Melanomas arise from malignant proliferation of the neuroectodermally derived iris stromal melanocytes, which replaces the normal iris stromal architecture.
+While melanoma is the most common primary malignancy of the iris, it comprises only 3%-10% of all uveal melanomas.
 Considerable controversy exists regarding the histopathologic classification and the malignant potential of iris melanomas.

 Go to Ciliary Body Melanoma, Choroidal Melanoma, and Conjunctival Melanoma for complete information on these topics.

 Most iris melanomas are believed to arise from active growth in preexisting nevi.
 Epidemiologic studies suggest that sunlight exposure plays a role in their pathogenesis.
 Chromosomal mutations may be involved.

 Secondary glaucoma in iris melanomas may result from several different mechanisms, including the following:

 Clinical and histopathologic studies show that only 13%-25% of all suspected iris melanomas actually meet the criteria for melanomas.
 Rates of transformation of a suspicious iris nevus to melanoma are reported at 4% in 10 years and 11% by 20 years.

 The average age at diagnosis is 40-50 years; however, persons of any age can be affected.
 There is no predilection for sex or laterality of eye.
 In a study surveying 3680 iris tumors based on patient age at presentation, Shields et al found that nevus (42%), iris pigment epithelium (IPE) cyst (19%), and melanoma (17%) were the most common specific diagnoses at all ages.